WICG/webpackage/README.md

 1. Loading the package from Web as part of the page or some other resource.
 In this case, the package is streamed from the server and **boundaries** allow to parse the package as it comes in and start using subresources as fast as possible.
 If the package has to be signed though, the package in its entirety has to be loaded first.
 2. Loading a (potentially large) package offline.
 In that case, it is important to provide a fast access to subresources as they are requested, w/o unpacking the package (it takes double the storage at least to unpack and significant time).
 Using direct byte-offset Content Index allows to directly access resources in a potentially large package.

-### Is the certificate supplied by package a full chain to the known CA root?
+### Does the package supply a full chain of certificates to a known CA root?

 Not necessarily.
-To quote one of the Chrome security engineers, "because different devices have different sets of roots in their trust stores, it's not always the case that there is a single "correct" set of certificates to send that will work best for all clients.
-Instead, for compatibility, sites will sometimes send a set of certificates and rely on clients to dynamically fetch additional intermediates when needed".
-We suspect that to be an interesting issue since offline validation would need a full chain.
-Browsers (at least Chrome) are implementing automatic fetching of intermediate certificates but for this to work they have to be online.
-This will probably become a matter of best practices when creating the packaging format, possibly with validation by the packaging tool.
+Different devices have different sets of roots in their trust stores, so there is not a single "correct" set of certificates to send that will work best for all clients.
+Instead, for compatibility, packages may need to include a set of certificates from which chains can be built to multiple roots, or rely on clients to dynamically fetch additional intermediates when needed.

+This becomes a tradeoff between the package size vs the set of clients that can validate the signature offline.
+We expect that packaging tools will allow their users to configure this tradeoff in appropriate ways.